rfenouil/openvpn-transmission-tinyproxy/README.md

 - Mount volume '/data' to an existing local folder: it will be used for storing downloads (complete/incomplete/watch) and transmission home folder
 - Eventually mount volume '/ovpnFiles' to an existing local folder containing pre-configured '*.ovpn' files (if you don't want to get them downloaded from NordVPN API)

-Following images show an example of container configuration with OMV.
+Following pictures show an example of container configuration with OMV.
 In this case, the user provides NordVPN username and password to get a configuration file downloaded from NordVPN servers and configured automatically.
-He relies on the online recommendation algorithm to select the best VPN server fitting to requested country, technology, and group/type.
+He relies on the online recommendation algorithm to select the best VPN server fitting requested country, technology, and group/type.

 ![OMV configuration example image 1](documentation/OMV_configure_Image1.png)
 ![OMV configuration example image 2](documentation/OMV_configure_Image2.png)